 on?”
 Loy says.
 “Making repairs for the long term is a better strategy and investment for your money.”

 The repair procedure’s centerpiece is creating a barrier between the moist soil and the embedded masonry structure.
 This barrier acts as a damp proof course or DPC.
 The next step is to remove the permeated salts, a process referred to as desalinization.
 Both the DPC and desalinization procedures are easier said than done.

 A damp proof barrier can be achieved by applying water-resistant chemical solutions into the cavities of the foundations.
 It is diﬃcult to observe the application’s completeness and doesn’t lend itself well for repeat applications.
-The approach Loy recommends is the insertion of rigid or stainless steel metal plates in conjunction with seismic restraints.
+Loy recommends the insertion of rigid or stainless steel metal plates in conjunction with seismic restraints.
 Loy continues that both approaches, liquid chemical and sheet steel, are best left to experienced professionals.
 It is hard work in nasty conditions and often involves sophisticated masonry cutting tools that are water-cooled with a diamond blade.

 Removal of salts entails the application of a poultice.
 A poultice is typically a mixture of lime, sand, water, and shredded paper.
 Commercial products are available but not always readily attainable.
 De-salinization requires patience with multiple applications over several weeks or even months to achieve suitable

 results.
 Upon satisfactory results from the desalinization process, then the restoration of damaged materials can commence.
 As a side note, before starting repairs of this nature on historic properties, be sure to coordinate with the government agencies and related authorities.

 Mr. Eric Doehne of Conservation Sciences, and Mr. Kirk Edmonds, P.E., contributed to this article.

-As a Lowcountry leader in aﬀordable home repair services, Citadel Enterprises, Inc. can oﬀer professional, experienced craftsmen for your bathroom remodeling and kitchen remodeling, additions, outdoor living, and more.
+As a Lowcountry leader in aﬀordable home repair services, Citadel Enterprises, Inc. can oﬀer professional, experienced craftsmen for your bathroom remodeling and kitchen remodeling, home additions, outdoor living, and more.
 Please contact them at (843)884-4303 or visit citadelenterprises.com.